pmbittner/Polypropylene/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b2c602e50b99464fbdd4caab644cd3d0)](https://www.codacy.com/manual/PaulAtTUBS/Polypropylene?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=PaulAtTUBS/Polypropylene&amp;utm_campaign=Badge_Grade)
 <!--[![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3539/badge)](https://bestpractices.coreinfrastructure.org/projects/3539)-->

-Polypropylene is a C++17 library for dynamic object definition by composition of properties.
+Polypropylene is a C++17 library for fine-granular separation of concerns on the level of objects.
+It allows defining objects dynamically by composition of properties.
-Properties add state and functionality to objects similar to mixins but are composed dynamically during runtime.
+Properties add state and functionality to objects similar to mixins but are composed during runtime.
-Polypropylene started as an [*Entity-Component System (ECS)*][gppcomp] but grew more general and flexible soon.
+Polypropylene started as an [*Entity-Component System (ECS)*][gppcomp] but grew more general and flexible.
 An ECS is a design pattern mostly used in video game engineering where objects are required to change behaviour and shape frequently and arbitrarily.
 Thereby, an object (i.e., an *Entity*) is purely defined as a composition of individual components.
-We refer to *Components* as *Properties* because Polypropylene is not a pure ECS anymore but a general-purpose library.
+We refer to *Components* as *Properties* to emphasize that Polypropylene is not limited to but can be used as an ECS.
-During development several issues arose that were not addressed by existing ECS so far.
+During development several issues arose that were not addressed by existing ECS' so far.
+Below you find a small excerpt on how to define entities and properties in Polypropylene:

 ```C++
 class Pizza : public PAX::Entity<Pizza> {};